JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Triple-Stores.md

 ## Applying Reasoners

 You can also apply reasoners to Triple Stores loaded in this way with the triples that the reasoner produces being materialised into a special Graph in the Triple Store.
-To learn how to configure a reasoner see [[UserGuide/Configuration/Reasoners|Configuration API - Reasoners]].
+To learn how to configure a reasoner see [[Configuration API - Reasoners|UserGuide-Configuration-Reasoners]].

 Linking a reasoner to a Triple Store is as easy as using the dnr:reasoner property as the following example in which an RDF Schema reasoner is applied to the Triple Store.